Do Tom Cruise See His Daughter?

 Q: Why is there speculation about Tom Cruise’s involvement in his daughter’s life?

-A: Speculation arises due to the fact that Tom Cruise has not been publicly seen with his daughter in several years.
+A: The speculation arises from the fact that Tom Cruise has not been publicly seen with his daughter in several years.
 This has led to rumors and questions about the nature of their relationship and the level of involvement Cruise has in Suri’s upbringing.

 Q: Is Tom Cruise estranged from his daughter?